With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 Alarm about voter intimidation has grown in the run-up to Election Day, with civil rights advocates and election officials alike expressing concerns about voters who might feel frightened heading to the polls.

-These anxieties appear particularly pronounced during this year’s tense election year, with authorities, voters and experts also worried about possible unrest or violence on Tuesday or in the days to follow.
+These anxieties appear particularly pronounced this year, with authorities, voters and experts also worried about possible unrest or violence Tuesday or in the days that follow.

 Actions that amount to illegality include violent behavior in or outside polling places, confronting voters in official or military-style outfits, following voters, verbally threatening violence or aggressively asking people whether they are qualified to vote, the institute says.

 Guns at polling sites also can be viewed as intimidating, though they also are legal in many cases.
-Citing fears of firearms intimidating voters, Michigan Secretary of State Jocelyn Benson (D) last month banned people from openly carrying guns at polling sites there on Election Day, but pro-gun groups challenged it in court and a judge blocked the directive.
+Citing fears of firearms intimidating voters, Michigan Secretary of State Jocelyn Benson (D) last month banned people from openly carrying guns at polling sites there on Election Day, but pro-gun groups challenged it in court, and a judge blocked the directive.
 The state is appealing.

 Police say they are conducting unusually extensive election preparations, and departments across the country have emphasized they are protecting against possible voter intimidation, along with guarding against violence or clashes at the polls.

-Some incidents of police showing clear backing for Trump — who has emphasized his own support for police — have stirred additional fears among activists and others about possible bias among local law enforcement officials who will be policing the polls.
+Some incidents of police showing clear backing for Trump — who has emphasized his support for law enforcement — have stirred additional fears among activists and others about possible bias among local officers who will be policing the polls.

 They include a uniformed Miami police officer photographed wearing a Trump campaign-themed mask at a voting station and a New York police officer suspended after being filmed using his squad car loudspeaker to chant “Trump 2020” at people in Brooklyn.